Updated 21 November 2023

 When a Tax Return is filed usually SARS issues an immediate assessment (ITA34), however sometimes they do need to do a further manual check on their side.
 Often the reason for this is one of the following:

-One other reason for a delayed assessment could be that you have an assessed loss on your rental or small business activities which SARS needs to manually verify.
-In this case, there is nothing you can do except wait patiently for SARS to finalise their manual processes.
+- You have an assessed loss on your rental or small business activities which SARS needs to manually verify.
+In this situation, there is nothing you can do except wait patiently for SARS to finalise their manual processes.